 PeakFinder AR is similar to Sky Walk, but for the mountains!
 It’s a great option if you’re looking to get hilltops, peak names and heights delivered to your fingertips.
 Peakfinder works in a very similar way to Sky Walk 2.
 Point the screen at the hills or mountains in front of you, and PeakFinder AR will show you the names of all the mountains and peaks in a 360° panoramic display.
 It has more than 650,000 peaks in its database and it also works completely offline – because the database and elevation model are integrated into the app.

 Using the camera mode, the app uses the images from your camera, and the GPS information provided from your phone, to overlay its mountains and show you the stats.
 If you touch a mountain name, you’ll then get access to a whole host more information about that particular mountain.
 So you’ll never find yourself looking at an anonymous peak again – unless you want to, of course.
 This is a particularly cool travel app/adventure app to download if you’re going to be climbing a mountain range you’ve never been to before or exploring a new route.
+As apps for adventure seekers go, we love how you can spot and line up new adventures.

 4. Google Translate